jacksmedia/guide1/docs/bonus/impermanent-loss.md

 If It's Too Good To Be True, IT IS.
 Nobody is giving away money today.
 Believe you me.

 I *would* have made money these last few days *IF I only held JEWEL*, but I locked it into a liquidity pair with HMOCHI, which anchored it from soaring in value.
-It was Impermanent Loss to my LP, but I took the hit and unstaked today (cutting my losses) b/c I've no confidence in HMOCHI going forward-- but I believe in JEWEL based on the past few days.
+It was Impermanent Loss to my LP, but I took the hit and unstaked then unpaired today (cutting my losses) b/c I've no confidence in HMOCHI going forward-- but I believe in JEWEL based on historical data plus what I'm seeing on the horizon.
+In contrast, hMOCHI has nowhere to go but down because it has no utility beyond powering its DEX-- which appears to be a Scylla like every other darn DEX I've encountered on these unnumbered seas.

 That's about 200 days of DeFi experience points rolled into one batch for you, anon.
-Hope you level, it's a lot of xp!
+Hope you level up, it's a lot of xp!

 :::warning
 DYOR & Take Your Own Notes (TYON)